 RESULTS: Statistically significant improvements were seen in both groups on the HOS and iHOT-33, but the mean difference was not significant between the groups at 2 years (HOS activities of daily living, 3.8 [95% CI, -6.0 to 13.6]; HOS sport, 1.8 [95% CI, -11.2 to 14.7]; iHOT-33, 6.3 [95% CI, -6.1 to 18.7]).
 The median GRC across all patients was that they "felt about the same" (GRC = 0).
 Two patients assigned to the surgery group did not undergo surgery, and 28 patients in the rehabilitation group ended up undergoing surgery.
 A sensitivity analysis of "actual surgery" to "no surgery" did not change the outcome.
 Twenty (33.3%) patients who underwent surgery and 4 (33.3%) who did not undergo surgery were medically separated from military service at 2 years.

 CONCLUSION: There was no significant difference between the groups at 2 years.
 Most patients perceived little to no change in status at 2 years, and one-third of military patients were not medically fit for duty at 2 years.
 Limitations include a single hospital, a single surgeon, and a high rate of crossover.
 Registration: NCT01993615 ( ClinicalTrials.gov identifier).

 Orthopedics & Sports Medicine

 Mansell, Nancy S; Rhon, Daniel I; Meyer, John; Slevin, John M; and Marchant, Bryant G, "Arthroscopic Surgery or Physical Therapy for Patients With Femoroacetabular Impingement Syndrome: A Randomized Controlled Trial With 2-Year Follow-up."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 476.